ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 If the custom crosshair image doesn't show up, it may be a bug of PCSX2.
 Try to modify Cursor Scale in the GunCon 2 Settings tab to fix.
 Press Alt-Enter to switch to fullscreen mode.

-In calibration screen, press Back button to start calibration.
+In the calibration screen, press Back button to start calibration.
 When finished, press Touchpad East to confirm (or follow game's intructions).

 <br>